JoeKun/freebsd-configuration/documentation/freebsd/freebsd-packages.md

 ##### Integration with `postfix`

-This part was inspired from [FreeBSD Diary's amazing howto guide](http://www.freebsddiary.org/mailman.php).
+This part was inspired by [FreeBSD Diary's amazing howto guide](http://www.freebsddiary.org/mailman.php).

 Make sure that the following configuration option in `/usr/local/etc/postfix/main.cf` is uncommented: